cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Asset

-For pentesting, an asset is a software component of value.
+For pentests, an asset is a software component of value.
 Cobalt can perform pentests on assets in the following categories:

 {{% asset-categories %}}